mathewcigi-hub/Transformer_CNN_Predicting_ABP_from_PPG/README.md

 The input to the model is PPG signal with of 10 sec duration with 125Hz sampling rate.
 Output obtained will be ABP signal of 10 sec duration.

-Transformer based Encoder - For converting PPG signals to PPG features
+- Transformer based Encoder -> For converting PPG signals to PPG features
+- Convolution based Decoder -> For predicting ABP signal from the derived PPG features
 ![Model_2](https://github.com/user-attachments/assets/8acf2ca5-de3e-4c88-98f6-67bdef3be36e)